Oyindamolakokumo/Console-Games-Market-Research-Analysis/README.md

 * **Business Intelligence:** Analyzing "Holiday Season" launches to determine if Q4 releases yield higher North American (NA) market share.
 * **Schema Evolution:** Transforming legacy data types into optimized formats (`YEAR`, `DATE`) for temporal accuracy.

+### **Business Questions Solved**
+* **Market Share Concentration**: What percentage of global sales is driven specifically by the North American (NA) market?
+* **Launch Seasonality**: Which platforms were strategically released to capture the "Holiday Rush" (Black Friday/Christmas windows)?
+* **Lifecycle Longevity**: Which platforms maintained the longest market presence, and how does that correlate with sales volume?
+* **Data Integrity**: How do we resolve "orphan" records where game sales exist for platforms not listed in the master hardware database

 ### **Methodology & Technical Stack**
 * **Tools:** MySQL Workbench, DDL/DML/DQL.
 * **Process:**